clguo/CAR-UNet/README.md

 # MECA
 In this paper we propose a Modified Efficient Channel Attention (MECA), and its specific structure is shown in the figure below.
+The code can be found at[attention_module.py](attention_module.py) <br>
 ![MECA](2.png?raw=true "MECA")
 ## Quick start